 recipe testing notes

-Throughout our testing of these lemon ginger cayenne shots, we learned what worked and didn't work.
+Throughout our testing of this cayenne pepper shot recipe, we learned what worked and didn't work.
 Here are the key takeaways!

 - Separation is normal: Because these wellness shots are strained only once, there is still some fibrous material left in the juice.
 This will naturally separate as it sits in the fridge.
 Simply give it a shake before enjoying it!